Davidevlops/JS-DSA/string-matching-algorithms.md

 ## Welcome to the Algorithm Series: String Matching Algorithms

-Imagine trying to find a single word in a thousand-page book — flipping through every page, scanning every line, and hoping your eyes catch the right sequence of letters.
+Imagine trying to find a single word in a thousand-page book by flipping through every page, scanning every line, and hoping your eyes catch the right sequence of letters.
 Now imagine a system that can do the same thing across millions of documents in milliseconds.

 That’s the magic of **String Matching Algorithms**, the invisible engines making modern search possible.